zihaodong/DACN/README.md

 # Deep Active Curve Network for Instance Annotation and Segmentation

+If you are using the code here in a publication, please consider citing our paper:

     @article{dong2019automatic,
       title={Automatic Annotation and Segmentation of Object Instances With Deep Active Curve Network}, author={Dong, Zihao et. al},